 The original home of the National Museum, the Arts and Industries Building of the Smithsonian Institution opened in 1881, in time for James Garfield’s inauguration as the nation’s twentieth president.
 Designed in the High Victorian style by architectural firm Cluss and Schulze, the building has a symmetrical plan, with a Greek cross and central rotunda anchoring covered courts and windowed ranges.

 Despite a number of roof repairs, the building was plagued with leaks, some severe enough to warrant suspension of tarps from the rafters to protect exhibit halls below.
 Plaster ceilings sustained extensive water damage, and steel roof deck panels were badly corroded.
-The Smithsonian decided that it was time to determine the cause of the recurrent problems, and to resolve them.
+The Smithsonian decided that it was time to determine the cause of the recurrent problems and resolve them.

-Hoffmann Architects investigated water entry at the lead-coated copper and slate roofs.
+Hoffmann Architects + Engineers investigated water entry at the lead-coated copper and slate roofs.
 Incorrect installation and inadequate waterproofing design were found to be the root causes of moisture infiltration.
 In an escalating cycle of deterioration, water-damaged components admitted still more water into the system, leading to ever more serious degradation.
-While comprehensive and lasting renovation plans could be developed, Hoffmann Architects designed and oversaw interim roof weatherproofing to protect the Museum’s collections.
+While comprehensive and lasting renovation plans could be developed, Hoffmann designed and oversaw interim roof weatherproofing to protect the Museum’s collections.

-Hoffmann Architects provided construction administration services for roof system replacement of steep- and low-slope metal roofs, window replacement, and modifications to the masonry facade to improve energy performance.
+Hoffmann provided contract administration services for roof system replacement of steep- and low-slope metal roofs, window replacement, and modifications to the masonry facade to improve energy performance.
 By increasing the insulation values of the roof and using super-insulated glass with an innovative dot-matrix coating to reduce heat gain, the design team was able to reproduce the natural light transmission of the original 1881 glazing, while dramatically improving energy performance of the building enclosure.